microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

     {
         // Here's where we will implement all the logic for post-processing our neural network
         // Our network outputs a shape {Batch Size, N Classes, Height, Width} tensor.
-        // Batch Size is always going to be 1 on our device, so let's just remove that.
         CV_Assert(in_img.size.dims() == 4);
         CV_Assert(out_img.size.dims() == 4);
         CV_Assert(in_img.type() == out_img.type());